Corporate Governance Guidelines

-The Chief Executive Officer in conjunction with the Company’s management and the Nominating and Corporate Governance Committee is responsible for new-director orientation programs and for director continuing education programs.
+The Board and the Chief Executive Officer, in conjunction with the Company’s management, are responsible for new- director orientation programs and for director continuing education programs.
 The orientation programs are designed to familiarize new directors with the Company's businesses, strategies and challenges and to assist new directors in developing and maintaining skills necessary or appropriate for the performance of their responsibilities.
 Continuing education programs for Board members may include a mix of in-house and third-party presentations and programs.
-In accordance with the Company’s Director Education Policy, all directors are required to attend a director continuing education program, which may include webinars/online courses and conferences, at least once every two years and report compliance to the Nominating and Corporate Governance Committee.
+In accordance with the Company’s Director Education Policy, all directors are required to attend at least one director continuing education program every two years, which may include webinars/online courses and conferences, and report compliance to the Nominating and Corporate Governance Committee.

 1. Number of Committees

-There are currently four Board Committees: Audit, Compensation, Nominating and Corporate Governance, and Operations.
+There are currently three Board Committees: Audit, Compensation, and Nominating and Corporate Governance.
 There will, from time to time, be occasions on which the Board may want to form a new committee or disband a current committee depending upon the circumstances.
-The Audit, Compensation, and Nominating and Corporate Governance Committees shall be composed entirely of independent Directors, subject to any exceptions permitted by the SEC and Nasdaq.
+The Audit and Compensation Committees shall be composed entirely of independent Directors, subject to any exceptions permitted by the SEC and Nasdaq.

 2. Responsibility and Authority